The Art of War is considered one of the classic books on military strategy.

 The encircled ground is one which has constricted access and way out of it is tortuous.
 Enemy ambushes might be present in such ground.
 Devise stratagems for dealing with these.
 Block any gap left by the enemy for escape, thereby, forcing your forces to fight.

-A death ground is one which the only army which fights with a courage of desperation survives.
+A death ground is one which the only army which fights with the courage of desperation survives.
 A fight is the only option here.

 When officers and men care only for worldly riches they will cherish life at all costs.